|Graduate Program Head|

 Master of Business Administration (M.B.A.)

-A minimum of 45 credits of course work at the 400, 500, and 800 level is required, including 18 credits of Foundation Courses, 15 Credits of Essential Courses, 9 credits of Elective Courses, and a 3-credit Capstone Course.
-Students may petition to have up to 15 credits of the required Foundation Courses waived in accordance with the course exemption guidelines for the M.B.A. program, in which case the total credits required for the degree may be reduced in an equivalent manner, down to the base minimum of 30 credits.
+Completion of the M.B.A. degree will require 30-48 credits of course work at the 400, 500, and 800 level, with at least 6 credits at the 500 level.
+This includes 9 credits of Required Courses, 18 credits of Foundations Courses, 15 Credits of Essential Courses, and 6 credits of Elective Courses.
+Students may have up to 18 credits of the required Foundations Courses waived in accordance with the course exemption guidelines for the M.B.A. program, in which case the total credits required for the degree may be reduced in an equivalent manner, down to the base minimum of 30 credits.
 To be eligible for exemption from a single foundation course, students must have completed at least two equivalent undergraduate courses with a grade of B or higher, no more than seven years prior to admission to the M.B.A. program.
-At the Management Division Head's discretion, a competency exam may be required to receive certain course exemptions.
+At the admission committee's discretion, a competency exam may be required to receive certain course exemptions.
 Time limits may be waived by the M.B.A. program on the basis of post-graduate training or current and relevant work experience.
 If a waiver is not granted, students must complete all Foundation Courses prior to starting advanced course work.

 |Required Courses 1|